circlegames/cookie-guard/README.md

 interactions, your code will behave as if it's interacting with a real cookie, while the data is securely stored in memory, ensuring GDPR compliance.

-That means, that you can use all your JavaScript libraries for analytics and ads as usual, without them knowing that access to cookies was blocked.
+That means, that you can

+- use all your JavaScript libraries for analytics and ads as usual, without them knowing that access to cookies was blocked.
 The only difference is that cookie data will not persist between page reopens.
+- use all you JavaScript libraries right away after page load, before user gave any permission, and as soon as user has given permissions, all cookies from memory storage would flush to browser cookies and will persist between page reopens.

 ## Installation